iquasere/reCOGnizer/README.md

   --remove-spaces       BLAST ignores sequences IDs after the first space.
                         This option changes all spaces to underscores to keep the full IDs.
+  --no-output-sequences
-  --keep-sequences      Protein sequences from the FASTA input will be stored
-                        in their own column.
-This produces considerably larger files.
+                        Protein sequences from the FASTA input will be stored in their own column.
+  --no-blast-info       Information from the alignment will be stored in their
+                        own columns.
   -v, --version         show program's version number and exit

 required named arguments: